alecjmaly/slae86/slae86/project3/README.md

     jmp edx			    ; we found it twice! go to edx (where our egg is) +8 and execute the code there!
 ```

+Essentially this shellcode will start looking at memory from address 0x0.
+It will then check if it can read from that page of memory using the access() function.
+If it fails, it will skip to the next page by jumping to the page_forward tag and executing `or dx, 0xfff`.
+Once it jumps to the next page, it will again check to see if it can read the page memory there.
+Eventually, when a page of memory is found that can be read, the shellcode will step through each address in that page and look for the egg+egg marker.
+Once the marker is found, it will jump past to egg to the shellcode and start executing the primary shellcode we would like to execute.

 Shellcode (Length: 41 bytes):